-The County will utilize the Fiscal Year 2019-20 estimated JJCPA funding of approximately \$6.7 million to support the Roadmap for Success - Candidacy Assessment and Reentry Team, Community Based Supervision, and the Impact Services Unit, as well as the contract(s) established as a result of the RFP for an array of juvenile interventions.
-Probation continues to focus on structured case management skill development for probation officers working to keep children and families together.
+During FY 2020-21, the County plans to utilize funding to support the Roadmap for Success - Candidacy Assessment and Reentry Team, Community Based Supervision, and the Impact Services Unit, as well as the contract(s) established as a result of the RFP for an array of juvenile interventions.
+Probation continues to focus on structured case management skill development for probation officers working to keep children and families together with an emphasis on trauma informed practices, child and family teaming, and best practices as referenced in Section C. Juvenile Justice Action Strategy, Juvenile Field Services, page 14 of this plan.